mading3/NT3D-G4/README.md

 # NT3D-G4
-Deep learning approach of predicting 3D topologies of DNA G-quadruplexes
+Deep learning approach of predicting 3D topologies of DNA G-quadruplexes(NOT FINISHED YET)